What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 When you make this hire, focus on candidates who aren’t just in middle management.
 You want someone who is close to deal flow so they can bring in immediate value to revenue.

-If you as the founder are focusing less on sales you’ll also need to have a strong system and tools in place for this hire to succeed.
+If you, as the founder, are focusing less on sales, you'll also need to have a strong system and tools in place for this hire to succeed.
 You cannot expect this individual to build a repeatable motion on their own.

 The right titles to search for when looking for candidates